 Desktop styles (those used in ArcMap, ArcGlobe, or ArcScene) cannot be used directly in ArcGIS Pro because of differences in the underlying database structure.
 However, you can import a desktop style, which makes an ArcGIS Pro version of it and adds it to your project.

-Once imported, the ArcGIS Pro version of the style is placed in the project home folder, for example, [install drive]:\\Users\MyUserName\Documents\ArcGIS\Projects\MyProjectName.
-You can reference it from this location (or copy it elsewhere) from other ArcGIS Pro projects.
+Once imported, the ArcGIS Pro version of the style is placed in the project home folder; for example, [install drive]:\\Users\MyUserName\Documents\ArcGIS\Projects\MyProjectName.
+You can reference it from this location (or copy it elsewhere) in other ArcGIS Pro projects.
 There is no need to import a desktop style more than once.

 Ensure that any fonts associated with the style are installed in the Fonts directory on your computer before importing.